 During voting, at 12:39 p.m.
 Ms. Salvette was recognized to provide an updated Credentials Committee report.
 Following a motion by Ms. Salvette to accept the revised roll and to add new names to the list of those eligible to register, a delegate raised a point of order that other business is not allowed while we're voting on another question.
-Mr. Sarwark resumed the gavel and ruled the point well taken (See RONR, 11th ed., p.
-59, lines 17-23 and also p.
-261-262), and indicated the motion will be in order after completion of the vote in-progress.
+Mr. Sarwark resumed the gavel and ruled the point well taken, and indicated the motion will be in order after completion of the vote in-progress.

 Upon parliamentary inquiry from Chris Maden (IL), Mr. Sarwark indicated that it would be in order during the vote to move to suspend the rules to dispense with the Convention Rule 7.3 state-by-state roll call for the second ballot of president.
 Mr. Maden made such a motion, which was adopted by a voice vote.
+Darryl Perry

-Darryl Perry (NY) raised point of order that since the assembly was still in the middle of a vote, the motion should have been ruled out of order.
+(NH) raised point of order that since the assembly was still in the middle of a vote, the motion should have been ruled out of order.
 Mr. Sarwark ruled that it was in order.
 Mr. Perry appealed the ruling of the chair.
 The ruling of the chair was sustained by a voice vote.

 All delegations had submitted their totals by 12:46 p.m., but the grand totals had not yet been tabulated.
 A delegate who arrived late requested to be able to vote.
 John Wilford (TX) raised a point of order that voting isn't complete until the results are announced, thus the person should be allowed to vote.
 Mr. Sarwark ruled that voting is over.
-(See Convention Rule 7.3, that voting is closed when all delegations have submitted totals)